A TRIP TO TURKEY

 Don’t leave Alacati without trying to windsurf as the fabulously flat sea in a sheltered bay with just the right about of wind make ideal conditions for this sport even if you are a complete beginner.

 The hotel is connected to the Bubi Surf school and the instructors are highly trained and friendly.
-Do note that Classic rooms at the Alavya can be a bit on the small side as the hotel is a converted Greek house that has been extended so you may feel more comfortable in the more expensive superior rooms.
+The Classic rooms at the Alavya can be a bit on the small side.
+That’s because the hotel is a converted Greek house that has been extended.
+So Dubai guests will feel more comfortable in the superior rooms.

-We took the metro from Osmanbey to Sishane and explored artisanal Galata a couple of times and I highly recommend having lunch or even staying at the very French influenced Georges Hotel near Galata Tower.
+We took the metro from Osmanbey to Sishane and explored artisanal Galata a couple of times.
+I highly recommend having lunch or even staying at the very French influenced Georges Hotel near Galata Tower.

-This boutique hotel has a large and relaxing roof top terrace restaurant Le Fumoir that serves excellent, high quality French food in a relaxed setting with a breathtaking view.
-We had a very late and leisurely lunch and noticed people just came in to have drinks or coffee and relax on the terrace later in the day.
+This boutique hotel has a large and relaxing roof top terrace restaurant Le Fumoir.
+It serves excellent, high quality French food in a relaxed setting with a breathtaking view.
+We had a very late and leisurely lunch here.
+We noticed people just came in to have drinks or coffee and relax on the terrace later in the day.
 The seaview rooms with parquet floors are very atmospheric in this hotel.